 - Has tried multiple times to detox with unsuccessful results

-- Is suffering from high psychiatric severity either caused by withdrawal or occurring simultaneously with it
+- Is suffering from high psychiatric severity either caused by withdrawal or co-occurring mental health issues

 - Does not have a safe home environment in which to detox

-should consider seeking inpatient treatment.
 Outpatient programs also exist where patients can receive medication and other treatments daily (or several times a week), but these facilities are often best for those who are medically and psychologically able to detox without 24/7 supervision, and who have a safe and stable place to live throughout the process.

 What Medications Are Available During Detox?

-Depending on which substance(s) you were abusing, you may need a different type of medication to treat your symptoms.
-Methadone, buprenorphine, and clonidine can all be helpful in the treatment of opioid withdrawal, as these drugs minimize the symptoms of aches and pains, runny nose, vomiting, and diarrhea, as well as the intense drug cravings.
+Depending on which substance(s) you were using, you may need a different type of medication to treat your symptoms.
+Methadone and buprenorphine can be helpful in the treatment of opioid withdrawal, as these drugs minimize the symptoms of aches and pains, runny nose, vomiting, and diarrhea, as well as the intense drug cravings.
 These medications can be continued for months, or even years, to ensure that the patient remains stable enough to benefit from treatment and to make the behavioral and lifestyle changes needed to stay off drugs.